Super Bowl: Television coverage and ratings

 The Super Bowl is one of the most-watched annual sporting events in the world, with viewership overwhelmingly domestic.
 The only other annual event that gathers more viewers is the UEFA Champions League final.
 For many years, the Super Bowl has possessed a large US and global television viewership, and it is often the most-watched United States originating television program of the year.
 The game tends to have a high Nielsen television rating, which is usually around a 40 rating and 60 shares.
 This means that, on average, more than 100 million people from the United States alone are tuned into the Super Bowl at any given moment.

-In press releases preceding the game, the NFL has claimed that the upcoming Super Bowl will have a potential worldwide audience of around one billion people in over 200 countries.
+In press releases preceding the game, the NFL has claimed that the Super Bowl has a potential worldwide audience of around one billion people in over 200 countries.
 However, this figure refers to the number of people able to watch the game, not the number of people who will actually be watching.
 Regardless, the statements have been frequently misinterpreted in the media as referring to the latter figure, leading to a misperception about the game's actual global audience.
 The New York-based media research firm Initiative measured the global audience for the Super Bowl XXXIX at 93 million people, with 98 percent of that figure being viewers in North America, which meant roughly two million people outside North America watched the Super Bowl that year.